greg-raven/Uncommon-Sense/_drafts/all.md

 To educate a man is to unfit him to be a slave.
 Frederick Douglass

-Liberty is meaningless where the right to utter one’s thoughts and opinions has ceased to exist.
+Liberty is meaningless where the right to utter one's thoughts and opinions has ceased to exist.
 Frederick Douglass

 To suppress free speech is adouble wrong.
 It violates the rights of the hearer as well as those of the speaker.
 Frederick Douglass